Contents

 4. Score in front of the wicket only – The ball was dead upon passing behind the wicket, so the batsman could neither be caught out behind the wicket, nor stumped.
 The batsman could not score from any stroke that goes behind the wicket.
 There were no byes or overthrows.

-A list of significant single wicket matches played before 1800 may be found here.
+A list of significant single-wicket matches played before 1800 may be found here.

 Number of players per team

-While the basic idea that cricket was an eleven a side game, there were numerous exceptions to this.
+While the basic idea was that cricket was an eleven-a-side game, there were numerous exceptions to this.
 One reason was that in order to correct the imbalance between teams, the side deemed to be of lesser strength was often allowed more than eleven players, in the case of a match at Swaffham, Norfolk July 17th 1797 between XI of All England and Norfolk, Norfolk were allowed 33 players – it didn’t help though, they still lost by an innings.
 Also, matches would sometimes be organised between sides of different numbers – maybe 12 a side.

 The current cricket laws allow for sides to consist of more than eleven players per side, but with the important rider that only eleven players can be in the field at any one time, any surplus players must sit it out.
-It s not clear to me how fielding arrangements were handled in the Eighteenth Century, presumably all players fielded, but I have not seen this confirmed.
+It is not clear to me how fielding arrangements were handled in the Eighteenth Century, presumably, all players fielded, but I have not seen this confirmed.

-Important Matches include those with various numbers of players per team but First Class matches are restricted to eleven-a-side.
+Important Matches include those with various numbers of players per team, but First Class matches are restricted to eleven-a-side.

 Different levels of matches

 - Organised by wealthy landowners – the precursor of professional and County cricket.
-Essentially these are the basis of the Important Match listing
+Essentially, these are the basis of the Important Match listing.

 - Contests between cricketing towns and their clubs – what we would now see as Club cricket